vamsipraneeth115/Commit-And-Conquer/README.md

 7. Go to the **original repository** and create a **pull request (PR)** from your fork’s `main` branch.

 8. A maintainer will review and merge your PR.

+ **DO NOT MERGE YOUR CODE TO THE MAIN BRANCH OF THE MAIN REPOSITORY**

 ---